Toefes/Toefes/README.md

 - 👋 Hi, I’m @Toefes
-- 👀 I’m interested in music, sports, gaming and gaining new knowlegde
+- 👀 I’m interested in music, sports, philosophy, gaming and gaining new knowlegde
 - 🌱 I’m currently learning python and japanese

 <!---